efmomoh/VetClinicDB/README.md

 > A veterinary clinic database for managing animal records using SQL which typically consists of table to store information about animals, their ids, names, date_of_births, escape_attempts, neutered, and weight_kg.

-**[VetClinicDB]** is a standard SQL database for overseeing animal records in a veterinary clinic typically includes a table that stores data concerning animals, such as their IDs, names, dates of birth, escape incidents, neutering status, and weight.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> SQL stands for "Structured Query Language."
-It is a domain-specific programming language used for managing and manipulating relational databases.
-SQL allows users to perform tasks such as querying data, updating data, inserting new data, and deleting data in a database.
-It provides a standardized way to interact with databases, making it a fundamental tool for working with data in various applications, from web development to business intelligence and data analysis.

 <summary>Database</summary>
   <ul>